tjof2/ctrwfractal/README.md

-# Percolation
+# CTRWfractal

+**Modelling continuous-time random walks on fractals**

-C++ port of Percolation code by [Mark Newman](http://www-personal.umich.edu/~mejn/percolation/).
+The percolation clusters are generated using a C++ port of code by [Mark Newman](http://www-personal.umich.edu/~mejn/percolation/).
 The original C code supplements the paper: [A fast Monte Carlo algorithm for site or bond percolation](http://aps.arxiv.org/abs/cond-mat/0101295/), M. E. J. Newman and R. M. Ziff, Phys.
 Rev. E 64, 016706 (2001).
 This code has been adapted to work on both square and honeycomb (i.e. graphene) lattices.

 ## Usage

 Example usage:
 ```
-./percolation -d 64 -f 0.5 -l Square
+./fractalwalk -d 64 -f 0.5 -l Square
 ```

 Percolation options:
 ```